jamesriley101/Google_foobar_solutions/challenge0 (Distinct Dates)/README.md

 	Ambiguous

-In this implementation the integers are entered as arguments into return_result in the Main class method within a print statement.
+In this implementation the integers are entered as arguments into return_result within a print statement in the Main class method.